artsur/Laravel-url-without-trailing-slash/README.md

 # Redirect in Laravel to URL without slash
-If you server not configured for redirect from urls with slash to url without it, you can use this method in Laravel
+If your server not configured for redirect from urls with slash to url without it, you can use this method in Laravel

 ## Installation